icgc-argo/argo-docs/docs/data-access/data-download.md

 title: How to Download Data
 ---

 The ARGO Data Platform uses the score-cient as a file download manager.
-In order to Score facilitates the transfer and storage of your data seamlessly for cloud-based projects.
-File bundling, resumable downloads, and BAM/CRAM slicing make data transfer fast and smooth.
+Score facilitates the transfer of data with resumable download and built in BAM/CRAM slicing to make data download transfer fast and smooth.

 Please note: